Bikeman868/NPL/docs/LANGUAGE.md

 thay are immutable.

 Because NPL applications can be scaled vertically as well as horizontally, messages must be serializable.
-For example if you were to put a pointer to a function into a message and ppass it to antother network, this might work on the same compute instance, but if the vertical scaling configuration moved that other network to a different compute instance, this function call could not be serialized across the network.
+For example if you were to put a pointer to a function into a message and ppass it to another network, this might work on the same compute instance, but if the vertical scaling configuration moved that other network to a different compute instance, this function call could not be serialized across the network.